-1. Unsecured loans come in lower dollar amounts.
+1. Unsecured loans come in lower dollar amounts

+The loan amount will be based on your income, debt-to-income ratio (DTI) and credit score.
+If you have more than $100,000 worth of equity in your home, you could potentially borrow more money with a home equity loan than with an unsecured home improvement loan.
 The loan amount you’re approved for may be lower than what you’d get with a home equity loan product, depending on your income, current debt load and credit health.

-2. Loan terms are usually shorter.
+2. Repayment terms are usually shorter

 Another factor to consider when deciding how to pay for home improvements or home repairs is that loan terms are usually shorter for unsecured personal loans than for secured loans.
 While home improvement loans usually have terms that range from two to 12 years, home equity loans have terms that range from five to 30 years.